liuton23/ted_styled_conference_system/phase1/readme.txt

 If the user is a Speaker, additional message option is:
 Enter “e” or “E” if you want to message to all attendees from one or multiple events.
+After enter an event name (make sure exact name), you have options :
+Enter "s" or "S" if you want to message to another event at the same time Enter "c" or "C" if you do not wish to message to another event at the same time, and you will enter message after

 After entering the ViewingMessage option, options are: